-- If you see packets coming, but no response from the Pi, it may indicate routing issues, attempts to block the connection (on either side), or poor connectivity.
+- If you see packets coming to the Pi, but no response to the smartphone, it may indicate routing issues, attempts to block the connection (on either side), poor connectivity.
 In all cases, try to connect from a different network.
 It may also indicate misconfigured keys though this shouldn't happen with the official scripts.

 - You may have misconfigured firewall rules on your Pi, open an issue and add the output of

 sudo iptables -t nat -S.